-- 1. Above

-- 2. Above

-- 3. Above

-- 4. Above

-- 5. Applications which include a long term commitment for project based rental assistance will be prioritized for the ability to maintain positive cash flow while keeping rents affordable to ELI households.

-- 6. Applications may provide housing for specific subpopulations that are understood to have a higher rate of household poverty (such as elderly, disabled, victims of domestic abuse, persons aging out of foster care or transitioning from institutions, homeless families and individuals, etc.), or if they integrate extremely low income households into more economically diverse neighborhoods or housing developments.
+- 4. Applications will be scored based on the applicant's ability to obligate HTF funds and undertake the project in a timely manner, as evidenced by current and past performance, commitment of other funding sources, site control, local support, development capacity, etc. - 5.
+Applications which include a long term commitment for project based rental assistance will be prioritized for the ability to maintain positive cash flow while keeping rents affordable to ELI households. - 6.
+Applications may provide housing for specific subpopulations that are understood to have a higher rate of household poverty (such as elderly, disabled, victims of domestic abuse, persons aging out of foster care or transitioning from institutions, homeless families and individuals, etc.), or if they integrate extremely low-income households into more economically diverse neighborhoods or housing developments.
 HTF activities may limit beneficiaries or provide preferences to specific populations with extremely low income as allowed by the HTF Interim Rule at 24 CFR 93.303(d)(3).
 Consistent with the Kansas Annual Action Plan AP-30, proposed HTF projects may provide limitations or preferences for elderly, households covered by the Housing for Older Persons Act (HOPA), disabled, victims of domestic abuse, persons aging out of the foster care system or transitioning from institutions, and homeless families or individuals; provided those preferences do not violate the nondiscrimination requirements at 24 CFR 93.350.
-The tenant protections enumerated at 24 CFR 93.303 apply to all HTF-assisted housing regardless of beneficiary limitations or preference, or other program requirements.

-- 7. Applications will be prioritized based on the extent to which a project is located near essential services, transportation, and supportive services necessary for the health and independence of the target population, and the extent to which there is a commitment from the applicant or associated entities to provide supportive services.
-Acceptance of supportive
+The tenant protections enumerated at 24 CFR 93.303 apply to all HTF-assisted housing regardless of beneficiary limitations or preference, or other program requirements - 7.
+Applications will be prioritized based on the extent to which a project is located near essential services, transportation, and supportive services necessary for the health and independence of the target population, and the extent to which there is a commitment from the applicant or associated entities to provide supportive services.
+Acceptance of supportive services cannot, however, be a requirement for occupancy of an HTF assisted unit, nor can refusal of services be grounds for termination or non-renewal of a lease.

-services cannot, however, be a requirement for occupancy of an HTF assisted unit, nor can refusal of services be grounds for termination or non-renewal of a lease.
-8. Applications will be evaluated based on the extent to which other resources are leveraged, from both federal and non-federal sources.
-Priority will be given to projects that successfully leverage non-federal sources of funds to create a sustainable project.
-Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faithbased and other community-based organizations).
+Applications will be evaluated based on the extent to which other resources are leveraged, from both federal and non-federal sources.
+Priority will be given to projects that successfully leverage no federal sources of funds to create a sustainable project.

+Describe the process for

+awarding funds to state

+recipients and how the state

+will make its allocation

+available

+to units of general local

+government, and non-profit

+organizations, including

+community and faith-based

+organizations.
+(ESG only)

+Identify the method of

+selecting project sponsors

+(including providing full

+access to grassroots faith-

+based and other

+community-based

+organizations).
 (HOPWA only)